Shark and Sawfish: Surveys and Tagging

 Gulf of Mexico States Shark Pupping and Nursery Area

 Conventional theory assumes that shark nursery areas are habitats where female sharks give birth to young or lay eggs, or where juvenile sharks spend their first weeks, months, or years of life.
-The Shark Population Assessment Group is currently testing a number of hypotheses regarding juvenile sharks and Essential Fish Habitat that challenge this assumption.
+The Shark Population Assessment Group is currently testing a number of hypotheses regarding juvenile sharks and Essential Fish Habitat (EFH) that challenge this assumption.
 There are many bays and inlets along the Gulf of Mexico coastline which may serve as EFH for sharks.
 These habitats vary from near-oceanic conditions to shallow, enclosed estuarine areas.

 Through the Gulf of Mexico States Shark Pupping and Nursery Area project, also known as GULFSPAN, our scientists are attempting to identify which shark species use which coastal ecosystems, gauge the relative importance of these areas, and determine migration and distribution patterns of neonate and juvenile sharks.
 Data collected through this project are used in NOAA Fisheries’ Stock Assessment and Fisheries Evaluation (SAFE) Report for Atlantic Ocean and Gulf of Mexico Highly Migratory Species.